bjoernklose/angular-wordpress-pods/README.md

 ### *client* in location 2 // localhost
 1. clone this repository into a folder of your choice
-2. edit the settings in XYZ.js
+2. edit the settings in [the config() block of your main app.js](/example/app/scripts/app.js#L22)
     - APIend
-    - podType
+    - podTypes
-    - edit the Auth header
+    - auth header
 3. run `grunt:serve`
 4. check out the list of Pods in your browser at `http:// localhost:3000`
 5. add, edit and delete them